apoplavs/laravel-autodoc/readme.md

  2. Default description from *auto-doc.defaults.code-descriptions.{$code}*
  3. Descriptions from **Symfony\Component\HttpFoundation\Response::$statusTexts**

-  Note about configs:
+### Note about configs:
  - *auto-doc.route* - it's a route where will be located generated documentation
- - *auto-doc.basePath* - it's a route where located root of your api
+ - *auto-doc.basePath* - common route where located root of your all API
+ - *auto-doc.info* - common info about your documentation
+ - *auto-doc.servers* - list of which (hosts) you can use when you test your endpoints
+ - *auto-doc.basePath* - base path for your API routes, this will be considered as common path of your endpoints
+ - *auto-doc.security* - type of authorization to your API routes.
+Available values: "bearerAuth", "basicAuth", "ApiKeyAuth", ""
+ - *auto-doc.defaults.code-descriptions* - custom description of your API responses.
+ For example, if when test passed and API endpoint return code 200, by default as description will be write "OK" but if you add to this array element '200' => 'Custom description'.
+ When your API endpoint return code 200, as description will be write "Custom description"
+ - *auto-doc.data_collector* - it's a type of collect your document with API documentation.
+ Thin library support JSON and YAML types.
+If you want to use YAMLDataCollector you must install yaml extension in your PHP https://www.php.net/manual/en/yaml.setup.php
+ - *auto-doc.enabled* - it's just a flag enable (true) or disable (false) generate documentation when run tests

 Also you can specify way to collect documentation by creating your custom data collector class.